 If walking makes you feel worse, then you may be dehydrated, low in essential minerals, or not eating enough.
 Focus on rehydrating, getting enough potassium, sodium, and magnesium, and eating more fat.
 Once you feel better, try going for a walk again.

 5. Relieve Stress With Meditation

 When you first start the ketogenic, you may be more stressed and irritable than usual.
-This is because your cortisol levels are a bit higher than normal.
+This is might be because your cortisol levels are a bit higher than normal.

-To help reduce your cortisol levels and improve your sense of well-being, it is best to do a daily meditation practice.
+To help reduce your cortisol levels and improve your sense of well-being, it is may be helpful to implement a daily meditation practice.

 For 15 minutes every day, simply sit in silence and take long, slow, and deep breaths.
 If you have a thought or urge to do something, then shift your focus back to your breath.
 That’s meditation in its simplest form.